gillian-guide/gillian-guide.github.io/docs/ru/resources/troubleshooting.md

 ??? info "Getting kicked by the anticheat in GTAC"
     Your files are likely modified - make sure you're using a clean copy from :material-steam: Steam or :simple-rockstargames: Rockstar Games Launcher.

+    The only way to find out which file doesn't pass through is to ask somebody with access to server logs (normally, the owner).

 ---